From 0 to 2 Billion Prices scraped per months

 Some high level principles to scale a web data business

-In this post, I’ll write about what we did at Databoutique.com to scale from 0 to 2 Billion prices per month scraped, bootstrapped, and with a minimal team of developers.
+In this post of The Web Scraping Club blog, I’ll write about what we did at Databoutique.com to scale from 0 to 2 Billion prices per month scraped, bootstrapped, and with a minimal team of developers.
 I’ll write the principles that lead the developments in our company and let us scale as a data provider keeping low costs and head count.

 Things are far from perfect and we made tons of mistakes in the journey but I think it's an impressive milestone and hope someone could get away with some hints after the reading.

-In other words, this is the kind of post I wish I've read before starting the journey.
+In other words, this is the kind of post I wish I'd read before starting the journey.